ndg24/Therapy-Verse/README.md

 # Therapy-Verse

 Partnered with Princeton's Sriram Hathwar to craft an AI mental health chatbot.
-Rooted in NLP and RNN techniques, our project draws from ELIZA's legacy.
+Rooted in NLP and RNN techniques, this project draws from ELIZA's legacy.
 Powered by TensorFlow, it empathetically interacts, bridging AI and mental wellness.
 A user-friendly interface offers insightful conversations for holistic support.

 ## Technologies Used

-Our innovative mental health chatbot leverages a sophisticated stack of technologies to provide cutting-edge user experiences:

 - **TensorFlow:** The project harnesses the power of TensorFlow, an open-source machine learning framework, for building and training neural network models.
 - **Python:** The primary programming language used to develop the chatbot's codebase, enabling seamless integration of AI-driven functionality.